JoshuaJFHolloway/CV/README.md

 During my MSc I met regular deadlines for projects and research and this prepared me well for the weekend challenges and group projects at Makers.
-It is a calm disposition and my strong time management and organisational skills that have allowed to do this.
+It is a calm disposition and my strong time management and organisational skills that have allowed me to do this.

 #### Fast learner